Orléans explosion suspect has history of break-ins, addiction struggles, court documents show | CBC News

 Court records show, in the years before the explosion at an east Ottawa construction site, Kody Crosby struggled with addiction and following bail conditions as he allegedly executed a raft of small-time break-ins and thefts — including at other construction sites across the city.

+He is accused of breaking into two Minto homes and removing water heaters while leaving the natural gas supply open, which then allegedly led to the explosion.

 The explosion destroyed four homes and others were badly damaged.
-Four construction workers, including two pulled from the rubble, were hospitalized but have now been released.
+Four construction workers, including two pulled from the rubble, were hospitalized.
+All have now been released.

 Charges against Crosby include criminal negligence causing bodily harm, arson against people and property and breaking and entering.
 None of those charges have been proven in court.